ricardoquesada/bluepad32/docs/getting_help.md

 ## Controllers

-Not all controllers behave the same way... some or reliable... some not.
+Not all controllers behave the same way... some are reliable... some not.

 The officially supported controllers are enumerated here: